 LGBTQ+ Hymns and Worship Songs, Part 1

 "Days of Rage and Days of Hope" is a hymn for Pride Sunday or Pride month.
-A YouTube video of the more traditionally arranged version can be found here and a YouTube video of a 1960s-style pop music version can be found here.
+A YouTube video of a 1960s-style pop version of the hymn can be found on the YouTube videos page.

 "Fearfully, Wonderfully Made" celebrates our embodied lives.

 "God, the Soaring Eagle" celebrates all the genders and genderlessness of holiness.
 There are two recordings, one for a more traditional church service and the other for a church service that uses pop music idioms.
-A YouTube video of the hymn with a traditional church arrangement can be found here and a pop version can be found here.
+A pop version can be found on the YouTube videos page.

-"The Kingdom of God is the Queerest of Nations" celebrates Jesus's vision of Love's Domain.
+"The Kin-dom of God is the Queerest of Nations" celebrates Jesus's vision of Love's Domain.
 The version available here is to the traditional tune Nettleton, but a version exists with original music as well and is available upon request.
-A YouTube video can be found here.

 "The Light Comes as a Rainbow" offers a queer take on the covenant (Genesis 98-17).
-A YouTube video of the more traditional recording can be found here and a YouTube video of the pop version can be found here.
+A pop version can be found on the YouTube videos page.

 Right-click on any button to open the file in a new window or tab.